Indians in Cambodia

-There is a small community of Indians in Cambodia mainly expatriates and immigrants from India.
+There is a small community of Indians in Cambodia, mainly expatriates and immigrants from India.

 History

 Relations between India and Cambodia go back to ancient times.
+Various genetic studies show that modern Cambodians have 9-19% Indian ancestry.
+This shows a much more direct and substantial impact than seen in modern history.
 Indian traders made contact with south east Asia and vice versa as far back as before the common era.
-South east Asian civilizations such as the Khmers were speculated by scholars to have traveled as far as the Indus river delta.
-Modern scholars have proposed that early Khmer arts and buildings showed a south Indian as speculated by earlier scholars.
-The Khmer language was heavily influenced by Cholan, Tami the writing system was derived from like most of other native south east Asian nations'.
+Southeast Asian civilizations such as the Khmers were speculated by scholars to have traveled as far as the Indus river delta.
+Modern scholars have proposed that early Khmer arts and buildings showed a South Indian as speculated by earlier scholars.
+The Khmer language was heavily influenced by Cholan, Tami the writing system was derived from like most of other native South East Asian nations'.